marklogic/kafka-marklogic-connector/docs/writing-data.md

 for (let item of inputSequence) {
   item = fn.head(xdmp.fromJSON(item));
-  // TODO Determine what to do with each item
+  // Determine what to do with each item
 }
 ```